M7OCM/890/README.md

 ## Latest
 ![20240304_093404](https://github.com/M7OCM/890/assets/128899149/2bc95e04-97d0-4fbc-9ea4-45385575615f)
 As previously mentioned I'm hopeful that very soon if not now (!) this firmware will be called final and complete.
 I never wanted an ongoing beta version as that makes it less useable from my point of view.
-In addition the fw requires more rigorous testing and inevitably bugs tend to creep in when something 'major' gets changed 😂
+In addition, the fw requires more rigorous testing as, inevitably, bugs tend to creep in when something 'major' gets changed 😂

-I've jumped the gun recently calling it done.
-Lets just say there could be a few minor revisions coming but they will not effect the main engine so to speak.
-AGC Mode/Reg Editor is a revelation its handed the user full control over the previous gain issues that plagued AM.
+I've jumped the gun recently calling it finished.
+Lets just say there could be a few minor revisions coming, but they will not effect the main engine so to speak.
+AGC Mode/Reg Editor is a revelation - its handed full control to the user and eliminates the previous gain issues that plagued AM.

-Thanks for trying it and your support.

 v2.1.2 Release TBC soon.
 NOAA Monitor removed, didn't work effectively in the first instance; added TX CTCSS/DCS to Key Action; works in harmony with key * "reverse frequency", (eg for setting tone on repeater input frequency).
+Reset keys mandatory.

 v2.1.1k released 04032024 added another Key Action: Bandwidth, adjusted default keys to my own, reset Menu #67 to use or remap own.
 See **Instructions** below.